t0bst4r/cdk-skill-management/CONTRIBUTE.md

 - Adhere to the project's coding standards and style.
 We use eslint with prettier for this project. (`npm run lint`)

 - Write clear and concise commit messages and PR descriptions following [conventional commits](https://www.conventionalcommits.org/).
   We use [husky](https://typicode.github.io/husky/) with [commitlint](https://commitlint.js.org/) for this project.
-It configures itself when running `npm install` during `postinstall` phase and is automatically executed as a git hook.
+  To enable this configuration run `npm run setup`, then it is automatically executed as a git hook.

 - If your code adds new features or changes existing ones, make sure to update the project's documentation accordingly.